ARCIL POSITION DESCRIPTION

 - Prefer personal experience with a disability

-- Two years experience working with people with disabilities.
-Will substitute for related degree.
+- Two years of experience working with people with disabilities.
+Will substitute for related degrees.

 - Ability to understand and commit to the independent living philosophy movement.